atet/unity/README.md

 * If you launched your application directly after installing, you'll get the Unity splash screen and then be presented with your application.
    * If you did not launch after install, find "New Unity Project" on your device.
 * Tap on the button and watch the numbers increment!
-   * The button and text box may be tiny and you may have to be careful where you click, **but it should work**.
+   * The button and text box may be tiny, and you may have to be careful where you click, **but it should work**.

 [![.img/step07a.png](.img/step07a.png)](#nolink)